What is solid gold?

-You can easily revive 14k gold to the original luster by cleaning with a soft brush (we use a toothbrush) and an organic cleaning spray (like Simple Green), when done rinse with warm water and air dry.
-Afterwards polish with a soft jewelry polishing cloth.
+You can easily revive 14k gold to the original luster by cleaning your jewelry at home with a soft brush (we use a new soft toothbrush) and an organic cleaning spray (like Mrs. Meyers), when done rinse with warm water and air dry.
+Afterward polish with a soft jewelry polishing cloth.

 - -Do not let your gold dipped jewelry come in contact with perfume, lotion, hairspray, sunscreen, nail polish, oils, or chlorine.
 Remove before using any of these items or similar items.